Premier League Next Generation Cup

-Next Gen Cup or Next Generation Cup is a youth football tournament organised jointly by the Premier League and the Indian Super League (through the Reliance Foundation) as part of the Premier League Youth Games initiative.
+The Premier League Next Generation Cup or Prem NXT Gen Cup, is a youth football tournament organised by the Premier League in collaboration with Indian Super League and South African Premier Division, as part of the Premier League Youth Games initiative.

 History

 In 2019, as a part of the Premier League Youth Games initiative, youth players of Arsenal F.C. and Leicester City FC visited India to play against RFYC and Mumbai City FC youth teams.

-First edition of the Next Generation Cup was organised at Reliance Coperate Park in Navi Mumbai.
+First edition of the Next Generation Cup was organised at Reliance Corporate Park in Navi Mumbai.
 6 teams took part in the competition, three Indian Super League U-15 teams and three Premier League U-14 teams.